zconn08/Wandergram/README.md

 - [X] View posts in detail from user page
 - [X] Like posts from user page
 - [X] Comment on posts from user page
-- [X] Create posts / Upload images
+- [X] Create posts / upload images
 - [X] Read notifications
 - [X] Add filters to images
 - [X] Edit their profile